Bird strike: In aviation

 On November 28, 2004, the nose landing gear of KLM Flight 1673, a Boeing 737-400, struck a bird during takeoff at Amsterdam Airport Schiphol.
 The incident was reported to air traffic control, the landing gear was raised normally, and the flight continued normally to its destination.
 Upon touching down at Barcelona International Airport, the aircraft started deviating to the left of the runway centreline.
 The crew applied right rudder, braking, and the nose wheel steering tiller but could not keep the aircraft on the runway.
 After it veered off the paved surface of the runway at about 100 knots, the jet went through an area of soft sand.
 The nose landing gear leg collapsed and the left main landing gear leg detached from its fittings shortly before the aircraft came to a stop perched over the edge of a drainage canal.
 All 140 passengers and six crew evacuated safely, but the aircraft itself had to be written off.
 The cause was discovered to be a broken cable in the nose wheel steering system caused by the bird collision.
 Contributing to the snapped cable was the improper application of grease during routine maintenance which led to severe wear of the cable.

+During the launch of STS-114 on July 26, 2005, a large bird (presumed to be a turkey vulture) was struck by Space Shuttle Discovery shortly after liftoff.
+The collision proved fatal to the bird; however, the Space Shuttle was undamaged.

-In April 2007, a Thomsonfly Boeing 757 from Manchester Airport to Lanzarote Airport suffered a bird strike when at least one bird, supposedly a crow, was ingested by the starboard engine.
+In April 2007, a Thomsonfly Boeing 757 from Manchester Airport to Lanzarote Airport suffered a bird strike when at least one bird, thought to be a crow, was ingested by the starboard engine.
 The plane landed safely back at Manchester Airport a while later.
 The incident was captured by two plane spotters on opposite sides of the airport, as well as the emergency calls picked up by a plane spotter's radio.

-The Space Shuttle Discovery also hit a bird (a vulture) during the launch of STS-114 on July 26, 2005, although the collision occurred soon after lift-off and at low speed, with no obvious damage to the shuttle.

 On November 10, 2008, Ryanair Flight 4102 from Frankfurt to Rome made an emergency landing at Ciampino Airport after multiple bird strikes caused both engines to fail.
 After touchdown, the left main landing gear collapsed, and the aircraft briefly veered off the runway.
 Passengers and crew were evacuated through the starboard emergency exits.